-LGBTQ suffered during the pandemic.
+LGBTQ youth suffered during the pandemic.
 They need ‘all hands on deck’ right now.

 When schools closed down, and even reopened in a hybrid model, many teens felt isolated.
 Indeed, a common concern I hear among LGBTQ youth is not just that their parents don’t understand them, but that they fear that their parents won’t understand them.
 They feel like their parents aren’t making the effort to really get to know them.
 Their peers, on the other hand, do.

-Results of a recent poll of 1,200 LGBTQ and non-LGBTQ youth conducted by The Trevor Project found that three-fourths of respondents indicated feeling increased loneliness since the pandemic began, with 55 percent reporting increased anxiety and 53 percent reporting increased symptoms of depression.
-Nearly one in four LGBTQ youth said they were unable to access mental health care during the pandemic.
+Results of a recent poll of 1,200 LGBTQ and non-LGBTQ youth conducted by the Trevor Project found that three-fourths of respondents indicated feeling increased loneliness since the pandemic began, with 55 percent reporting increased anxiety and 53 percent reporting increased symptoms of depression.
+Nearly 1 in 4 LGBTQ youth said they were unable to access mental health care during the pandemic.

-The 17-year-old who agreed to speak with me if I didn’t use her name, tells me that there have been pros and cons to so much time at home.
+The 17-year-old who agreed to speak with me if I didn’t use her name tells me that there have been pros and cons to so much time at home.
 She strengthened her connections with her family members, but she also felt disconnected from her peers.
-Though texting and social media apps provide surface level connections for teens, many LGBTQ teens rely on their friendships and face-to-face contact for support and understanding.
+Though texting and social media apps provide surface-level connections for teens, many LGBTQ teens rely on their friendships and face-to-face contact for support and understanding.
 “There’s been a decline in my mental health,” she says.
 “You don’t realize how dependent you are on connections and until it’s all through a phone you don’t have it in person anymore.”

-Amit Paley, chief executive and executive director of The Trevor Project, identifies parent support and expressions of love and acceptance as essential to the emotional health of LGBTQ kids.
+Amit Paley, chief executive and executive director of the Trevor Project, identifies parent support and expressions of love and acceptance as essential to the emotional health of LGBTQ kids.
 “Research shows young people who feel accepted for who they are experience positive outcomes and a lower risk for suicide,” says Paley.
 “Having just one accepting adult reduces risk of suicide by 40 percent."

 The loneliness during the pandemic among LGBTQ teens is felt not just at home, but also in college.
 A 19-year-old college freshman, who agreed to speak on condition of anonymity, calls from his dorm room, where he spends most of his time alone and isolated.
 Raised in a small town in Massachusetts, he now attends a large public university in New England.
 His voice exudes excitement when we connect, and he readily admits that, even though he doesn’t know me, he looked forward to the call because it meant a connection with someone new.

 He tells me that he knew this college was right for him the moment he stepped on campus for a tour, “I saw so many people like me here, I felt like this was home.”
 Growing up in a small town, he often felt like an outlier.
-In his graduating of class of about 200 students, there wasn’t a large LGBTQ community, “I was the first one in my high school class to be openly gay,” he explains.
+In his graduating class of about 200 students, there wasn’t a large LGBTQ community, “I was the first one in my high school class to be openly gay,” he explains.
 “By the time I graduated there were three or four of us.”
 He reflects on the difficulty of finding people who truly understood him.
 Though he had a solid core group of supportive peers, it still felt lonely at times.

 College, he hoped, would offer more support.
 His dreams of finding a vibrant LGBTQ community on campus, however, have not yet come to fruition.
 “I’ve never felt more lonely,” he shares, “I don’t have any in-person classes anymore.
 I’m in my dorm room by myself all day every day.”
 When I ask him about accessing mental health services on campus to cope with his feelings of isolation, he heaves a deep sigh.
 “Virtual mental health services are impossible to get because of long waits,” he explains, “And if other students need it more than I do, I can understand that.”